How to Use a Proxy With Axios and Node.js

 In addition, since there is a great amount of competition between proxy services, good, reliable services can be gotten for a rather small price - around $7 per GB.

-However, if you are seeking a reliable proxy provider that offers hard-to-detect proxies that are ethically sourced from real devices worldwide, take a look at IPRoyal residential proxies .
+If you’re seeking a reliable proxy provider that offers hard-to-detect proxies that are ethically sourced from real devices worldwide, take a look at IPRoyal residential proxies .
 They are easy to set up and use, and the next section will provide an example of how you can use them with Axios.

 Axios Proxy Authentication Example